 “I don’t think test automation will work in my industry.”

 The truth when it comes to test automation is that it is, in fact, industry agnostic.
-That means it can be successfully implemented in any repetitive and predictable test environment, regardless of the industry.
+That means test automation can be successfully implemented in any repetitive and predictable test environment, regardless of the industry.
 I personally have been involved in successful test automation implementations in Telecoms, Banks, as well as Healthcare, however, from Manufacturing, Insurance and other Financial Services, Media, Entertainment, and Automotive, examples of successful and profitable test automation implementation abound.

 “Manual testing is better.”